PhilipCoder/InstanceEnums/README.md

 }
 ```

-As in the PolyEnum classes above, a PolyEnum is a class that inherits from PolyEnum with nested interfaces.
+As in the InstanceEnum classes above, a InstanceEnum is a class that inherits from InstanceEnum with nested interfaces.
 A base interface (IAgeGroup and IDiagnosisType)
 has to be declared and the Enum members are inheriting the base interface.

 > Enum members are convertible to integers and strings.
 The integer values are incremented for each member declaration, just like normal enums.
 Custom names and values can be assigned.

-2) Enums must be registerd in the EnumRegistry:
+2) Instance Enums must be registered in the EnumRegistry:

 __Program.cs__